ghanithan/challenge2016/README.md

 The endpoints are described in the OpenApi Spec (./openapispec_v1.yaml).
 The same can be viewed using [https://editor.swagger.io/](https://editor.swagger.io/)

-I am looking forwared to do a detailed write-up about the approch.
+I am looking forward to do a detailed write-up about the approch.